laurieKell/haf/INSTALL.md

-# FLRICES Installation Guide
+# haf Installation Guide

 ## Prerequisites

-Before installing FLRICES, you need to have the following R packages installed:
+Before installing haf, you need to have the following R packages installed:

 ### Required Packages